Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Convoy Voyages – 1940-1945:

-As will be seen when going to Page 1 of the archive documents, G. C. Brøvig was on her way from Curacao to Buenos Aires when Norway was invaded by the Germans on Apr.
+As will be seen when going to Page 1 of the archive documents, G. C. Brøvig was on her way from Curacao to Buenos Aires when war broke out in Norway on Apr.
 9-1940.
 The following month, she's listed among the ships in the Bermuda portion of Convoy HX 46, cargo of fuel oil.
 With Arosa, Gudrun, Snar and Varanger, she later joined Convoy OB 190, which originated in Liverpool on July 27 and dispersed on the 31st, G. C.Brøvig arriving Capetown on Aug.
-27.
+27. A direct link to this convoy has been provided within the Voyage Record above.

 Later that year, we find her in Convoy SL 55, which left Freetown on Nov.
 12 and arrived Liverpool on Dec.
 2, but G. C. Brøvig stopped at Gibraltar on Nov.
-27, later proceeding to Curacao.
-The Norwegian Orwell and Vav are also listed in SL 55 (ref. link within the table above and at the end of this page).
+27, proceeding to Curacao a few days later, arriving Dec.
+16. The Norwegian Orwell and Vav are also listed in SL 55 (again, ref. link within the table above).

-In Jan.-1941, she can be found in Convoy BHX 104 from Bermuda to the U.K., and the following month she was in Convoy OB 289, which was attacked in the early morning hours of Febr.
+From Curacao, she sailed to Bermuda on Jan.
+12-1941 in order to join Convoy BHX 104 to the U.K. on Jan.
+21, cargo of fuel oil for Clyde, where she arrived Febr.
+8. Later that month she was in Convoy OB 289 (link in table above), which was attacked in the early morning hours of Febr.
 24 with the loss of 3 British ships (British Gunner, Jonathan Holt and Mansepool).
-Idefjord, Geisha and Sveve are also listed in this convoy, which had originated in Liverpool on Febr.
-20. G. C. Brøvig was struck by a torpedo from U-97 (Heilmann) in 61 04N 14 24W and damaged, but made it in to Stornoway where she was temporarily repaired, then proceeded to Falmouth, remaining there for 3 months while being repaired.
+Idefjord, Geisha and Sveve (returned) are also listed in this convoy (originated in Liverpool on Febr.
+20).
+G. C. Brøvig was struck by a torpedo from U-97 (Heilmann) in 61 04N 14 24W and damaged, but made it in to Stornoway where she was temporarily repaired.
+According to A. Hague, HMS Petunia escorted her.
+She later proceeded to Falmouth, remaining there for 3 months while being repaired - again, see Page 1.
+(For info, U-97 was also responsible for the attack on Hørda a month later - follow the link for details).

 In July that year, she joined Convoy OS 1, originating in Liverpool on July 24-1941, arriving Freetown Aug.
-10. G. C. Brøvig, however, was bound for Curacao, where she arrived Aug.
+10 (link in Voyage Record - Anna Knudsen, Emma Bakke, Erviken and Jernfjeld are also named, the latter to Clyde only).
+G. C. Brøvig, however, was bound for Curacao, where she arrived Aug.
 11, having detached from the convoy on Aug.
 1. From Curacao, she sailed to Halifax a couple of days later, and from there she joined Convoy HX 147 on Aug.
 29, along with the Norwegian Nueva Granada (station 104), Bello (114), Solør (54), Sandanger (103, which means she was the 3rd ship in the 10th column, right behind Bralanta and in front of Nueva Granada), Slemmestad (95), Strinda (63), Bralanta (102) and O. A. Knudsen (112).
-G. C. Brøvig arrived Bowling on Sept.
-12, according to Page 2, and a week later, she joined the westbound North Atlantic Convoy ON 18, originating in Liverpool on Sept.
+G. C. Brøvig's voyages in this period are shown on Page 2.
+She subsequently joined the westbound North Atlantic Convoy ON 18, originating in Liverpool on Sept.
 19. Her destination is given as Halifax, but as can be seen when going back to the archive document, as well as Hague's Voyage Record, she arrived Curacao on Oct.
 12, the convoy having been dispersed Oct.
 2.

-She was scheduled to return to the U.K. with Convoy HX 165 from Halifax on Dec.
-15, but did not sail.
+Having made voyages to Freetown and Trinidad, she headed to Halifax, and was scheduled to return to the U.K. with Convoy HX 165 on Dec.
+15, but did not sail (she did not arrive Halifax from Trinidad until Dec.
+16).
 She was also cancelled from the slow Sydney (C.B.)-U.K. Convoy SC 61, but eventually got away with Convoy HX 168 on Jan.
 2-1942 and arrived Reykjavik on Jan.
 14, proceeding to Hvalfjord that same day.
 From Iceland, she joined the westbound Convoy ON 65* (convoy had sailed from Liverpool on Febr.
 8), and arrived Trinidad on March 3, the convoy having been dispersed on Febr.
-19. She was scheduled for Convoy SC 75 from Halifax on March 18, as well as for SC 76 on the 24th, but joined SC 77 on March 30, arriving Hvalfjord on Apr.
+19. Arthur W. Sewall, Bralanta, Cetus, Egda, Hardanger, Kaldfonn, Kollbjørg, Mirlo, N. T. Nielsen Alonso, Nueva Granada, Stiklestad, Tankexpress, Troubadour and Vav are also included in this convoy.
+G. C. Brøvig was scheduled for Convoy SC 75 from Halifax on March 18, as well as for SC 76 on the 24th, but joined SC 77 on March 30, arriving Hvalfjord on Apr.
 14, Reykjavik the next day.
 At the end of that month, I have her in Convoy RU 21 from Reykjavik to the U.K., together with Bollsta and Vinga.

-S. Inselseth, who later went on to become the captain of one of my mother's ships (see M/S Mogen, post war), served on G. C. Brøvig as a gunner in this period, from Aug.-1942, until June 30-1944.
+S. Inselseth, who later went on to become the captain of one of my mother's ships (see M/S Mogen), served on G. C. Brøvig as a gunner in this period, from Aug.-1942, until June 30-1944.
 It looks like he must have paid off in New York, where G. C. Brøvig had arrived from Bizerta on June 29.

 From New York, she subsequently joined Convoy HX 298 on July 3, destination is given as Milford Haven and Devonport.
-At the beginning of Oct.-1944, she's listed in the westbound Convoy ON 257* (originated in Liverpool Oct.
+Going back to the archive document referred to above, it'll be noticed that she later spent quite a long time in the Clyde area, before she at the beginning of Oct.-1944, joined the westbound Convoy ON 257*, along with Buenos Aires, Frontenac, Heranger, Kaia Knudsen and Norbryn (convoy originated in Liverpool Oct.
 2, arrived New York Oct.
-18), and was scheduled to return on Oct.
-20 with Convoy HX 315, but instead joined the next convoy on Oct.
+18).
+G. C. Brøvig was scheduled for Convoy HX 315 on Oct.
+20 (Commodore in Ivaran), but instead joined the next convoy on Oct.
 25, HX 316, for which Abraham Lincoln served as Commodore Vessel, while Brimanger acted as the Vice Commodore's ship.
-In the middle of the following month, she joined the westbound Convoy ON 266* (from Southend Nov.
+In the middle of the following month, she joined the westbound Convoy ON 266*, together with Fagerfjell, Fernmoor, Katy and Vivi (from Southend Nov.
 12, to New York Dec.
 3).
 She was scheduled to go back across the Atlantic with HX 324 on Dec.
-4, but joined Convoy HX 325 a few days later.
+4, but joined Convoy HX 325 a few days later (again, see also Page 4).
+She was bound for Scapa Flow, and arrived there on Dec.
+28 (Page 5).

-At the beginning of Jan.-1945, we find her in the westbound Convoy ON 276*, arriving New York Jan.
+At the beginning of Jan.-1945, she's listed, with John Bakke (Commodore Vessel), Marit II, Noreg, Solfonn and Strinda, in the westbound Convoy ON 276*, arriving New York Jan.
 18. She was scheduled to return to the U.K. on Jan.
 28 with Convoy HX 335, but did not sail.
-She was also cancelled from HX 336, but eventually got away with HX 337 on Febr.
+She was also cancelled from HX 336 (Commodore in John Bakke), but eventually got away with HX 337 on Febr.
 7, for which Laurits Swenson served as Commodore Vessel.
 G. C. Brøvig arrived Bowling on Febr.
 21, according to Page 5.
-The following month, she's listed in the westbound convoy ON 288*, together with 9 other Norwegian ships, namely Villanger, Viggo Hansteen, Tanafjord, Slemmestad, Dageid, Polartank, Heranger, Harald Torsvik and Høyanger.
-This convoy departed Southend on March 2-1945 and arrived New York on March 19; G. C. Brøvig joined from Clyde.
+The following month, we find her in the westbound convoy ON 288*, together with Villanger, Viggo Hansteen, Tanafjord, Slemmestad, Dageid, Polartank, Heranger and Harald Torsvik (according to "Nortraships flåte", Høyanger also took part, but this ship is listed in the next convoy, ON 289*).
+ON 288 departed Southend on March 2 and arrived New York on March 19; G. C. Brøvig joined from Clyde.
 The Norwegian commodore, R. G. Bruusgaard was in the British Port Fremantle.

-Left New York on March 24 with Convoy HX 346*, bound for Portsmouth and Plymouth, arrived Plymouth Apr.
+Left New York on March 24 with Convoy HX 346* (Dageid, Polartank, Reinholt (Commodore Vessel), Strinda and Thorshavn are also named in this convoy), bound for Portsmouth and Plymouth, arrived Plymouth Apr.
 7. Left Plymouth Apr.
-14 (Convoy ON 296*), arrived New York Apr.
-30, leaving again on May 3 in Convoy HX 354*, so on VE day, May 8-1945, they were en route from New York to the U.K.** She almost collided with another ship in heavy fog on this voyage.
+14 (joined Convoy ON 296*, again with Dageid, Polartank, Strinda and Thorshavn, as well as Montevideo, Noreg and Tai Shan), arrived New York Apr.
+30, leaving again on May 3 in Convoy HX 354*; in other words, VE Day was celebrated at sea.** Carl Oftedal, Noreg, Salamis, Strinda and Washington Express are also listed.
+G. C. Brøvig almost collided with another ship in heavy fog on this voyage.
 Arrived Plymouth May 18, left for Cardiff on the 22nd with arrival May 24.
 At a yard for repairs until Aug.
 4, then departed for the Persian Gulf, passing Gibraltar in the evening of Aug.
 9, and Algiers the next day, arriving Port Said on Aug.
 16 (went through the Suez Canal at night, taking 12-13 hours).
 Passed Aden on Aug.
 20 and arrived Abadan on the 30th.
 After having loaded a cargo there they departed for Trincomalee on Sept.
 1, leaving the latter on the 14th (having arrived on the 12th).
 Back to Abadan to pick up a cargo for Trincomalee (arr.
 Abadan Sept.
 25, left next day), arrived Trincomalee on Oct.
 7, then left on the 10th for Abadan where they arrived on Oct.
 20. After having loaded a cargo they left early in the morning of the 21st for Capetown, arriving Nov.
 12, anchoring up the next morning.
 Armament and pill boxes were now taken ashore, aft gun platform still on board.
 Left Capetown on Nov.
 19 - arrived Abadan on Dec.
 10, then left on Dec.
 12 with a cargo for Australia.
 While still at sea they were ordered into Fremantle for bunkers, where they arrived on Jan.
 6-1946 (or, it's possible they went there in order to supply the British HMS Anson; the text here re. bunkers is a little unclear).
 Departed for Sydney on Jan.
 8, arrived on the 17th, at which time the gunners were demobilized.
 Left for the Persian Gulf on Jan.
 23, arriving Rasat Tanurah on Febr.
 22.

 ** Fritjof Remø, who was on board at this time, says the following with regard to this voyage (see his story in the Warsailor Stories section - there's also a Norwegian version):